Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs

 To optimally select edges to elicit from an expert, we use a BED approach \citep{rainforthModernBayesianExperimental2024}.
+Previously, BED has been applied to causal discovery to pick maximally informative intervention experiments to run \citep[see,][]{tothActiveBayesianCausal2022,zhang_goal-oriented_2025, zemplenyi_bayesian_2023, tigas_differentiable_2023}, our goal is instead prior elicitation.
+While this is related to the work by \citet{ibrahimTargetedCausalElicitation2022}, they do not try to infer full causal graphs instead focusing on inferring necessary interventions to regulate a target variable.

 Applying BED requires a model; in our case of expert elicitation, a model of the expert.
 As such, our model includes two parts: the currently inferred latent graph posterior $p(\mathbf{Z}\mid\mathcal{D})$ and a simulator of responses from the expert.
 The former is a probability distribution over parameters for the latter.
 We incorporate the simulator by using the \textit{expected information gain} (EIG) \citep{bernardoExpectedInformationExpected1979, lindleyMeasureInformationProvided1956} as a utility function, that we maximize over the set of possible queries and prompt the selected query to the expert.
-Maximizing the EIG corresponds to obtaining the largest (Shannon) information between the prior and (potential) posterior distributions.
-As such, our approach optimally leverages the expert.
+Maximizing the EIG corresponds to obtaining the largest (Shannon) information between the prior and (potential) posterior distributions, thereby optimally leveraging the expert.

 The rest of the article is organized as follows.
 In Section~\ref{sec:elicitation} we present and explain the importance of elicitation in causal settings and our proposed priors.
 Section~\ref{sec:Method} exemplifies our methodological contributions in the learning of a mixture of structured graphs.
 We demonstrate the performance of our approach in Section~\ref{sec:results}, by simulations and an application to a cancer identification problem in the UCI machine learning repository.
-We finalize by pointing out conclusions and future directions in Section~\ref{sec:conclusions}.
+We finalize with pointing out conclusions and future directions in Section~\ref{sec:conclusions}.